PlacesSkip to the content

 As a Sparks Theater, Florida State Theater

-Original owner Braxton Beacham, Sr. died in 1924 and his children inherited the theatre after his passing.
+Original owner Braxton Beacham, Sr. died in 1924 and his children inherited the theatre.
 Prior to that, in 1922, The Beacham Theatre was leased to the E.J.
 Sparks Theater chain.
 By 1933, The Beacham Theatre was leased again, this time to Florida State Theatres.
 Twenty years later, the Florida State Theatre chain was operating not only the Beacham Theatre, but also the Vogue Theatre, the Rialto Theatre, the Roxy Theatre, the Grand Theatre (until 1953) and the Cameo Theatre.

 In 1936, the Beacham Theatre underwent renovation to install air conditioners in the dressing rooms and lighted stairs.
 This renovation also enlarged the auditorium and improved seating in the theatre.

-Lobby display shown in May 2,1925 issue of Motion Picture News
+Lobby display for Grandma’s Boy, shown in the October 21, 1922 issue of Motion Picture News

 The Beacham showcasing a display of the 1933 Mae West film I’m No Angel